enchant3dmango/lugvloei/README.md

     ![Airflow Webserver UI](docs/assets/airflow-webserver-ui.png)

 #### PostgreSQL Installation
+1. Ensure you already fill in all the PostgreSQL-related var values in the `.env` file.

-1. Install PostgreSQL in the cluster.
+2. Install PostgreSQL in the cluster.
     ```sh
     make pg-install
     ```